Inference in Cluster Randomized Trials with Matched Pairs: Main Results

 as $G \rightarrow \infty$, where

 with

-\end{theorem} Note that the asymptotic variance we obtain in Theorem \ref{thm:normal_X} corresponds exactly to the asymptotic variance of the difference-in-means estimator for matched pairs designs with individual-level assignment \citep[as derived in][]{bai2021inference}, but with transformed cluster-level potential outcomes given by $\tilde{Y}_g(d)$.
+\end{theorem} The proof of Theorem \ref{thm:normal_X} proceeds by studying the joint distribution of the random numerators and denominators of $\hat{\mu}_G(d)$ for $d \in \{0, 1\}$ using techniques similar to those used in \cite{bai2022inference}, carefully taking into consideration the potential dependence between cluster sizes and outcomes, and then applying the Delta method.
+Remarkably, the resulting asymptotic variance we obtain in Theorem \ref{thm:normal_X} corresponds exactly to the asymptotic variance of the difference-in-means estimator for matched pairs designs with individual-level assignment \citep[as derived in][]{bai2022inference}, but with transformed cluster-level potential outcomes given by $\tilde{Y}_g(d)$.
 Accordingly, our result collapses exactly to theirs when $P\{N_g = 1\} = 1$.

+\begin{remark} Theorem \ref{thm:normal_X} also quantifies the gain in precision obtained from using a matched pairs design versus complete randomization (i.e., assigning half of the clusters to treatment at random): it can be shown that the limiting distribution of $\hat{\Delta}_G$ under complete randomization is given by